 This is especially crucial during winter and summer months when we need to use heaters and air conditioning units to maintain a comfortable living environment.
-Unfortunately, without proper attic insulation you may find yourself spending more money to keep your home comfortable enough for you and your family.
+Unfortunately, without proper attic insulation, you may find yourself spending more money to keep your home comfortable enough for you and your family.
 This is because lack of proper attic and crawl spaces insulation allows heat to migrate from one space to another and therefore increasing your energy consumption and ultimately your electricity bills.
-Having a properly insulation is important to ensure that your living spaces are not only comfortable but also affordable to heat and cool.
+Having a proper insulation is important to ensure that your living spaces are not only comfortable but also affordable to heat and cool.

 There are various types of attic insulation’s available in the market.
 The following two are some of the types of attic insulation available.